badal11/latex_equation_formatter/readme.md

+# My Notes
+copy the chatgpt markdown file into 1.md run this command by going to src folder from terminal: python converter.py dollarify chatgpt_dollarify/1.md md remember to do command+shift+c and command+shift+v to preserve formating in vscode to obsidian.

 # LaTeX Equation Formatter

 This Python script is a versatile tool for converting LaTeX equations between different formats.
 It allows you to easily switch between the following LaTeX equation formats: